KrisztinaPap/php-mysql-todo-list/README.md

 # Title: MySQLi Assignment - To-Do List

+Unexpected Feature: User can hide/show the Completed and Deleted Tasks sections.

 ## Database: `todo_dbs`

 ## Purpose: To create a To-Do list in PHP using MySQL